 THANK YOU FOR UNITING WITH US

-Our aspiration is for students at every UK university and college to know they can be part of our vision to improve young adult mental health in the UK by participating in the BRIT 2021 Challenge.
+Our aspiration is for students at every UK university and college to know they can be part of our vision to improve young adult mental health in the UK by participating in the annual BRIT Challenge.

 We know this is an extraordinarily challenging time for everyone and therefore appreciate all your support to raise vital funds for charities who provide support to students and young adults who need their help.